fbpx

 3. After 30 minutes, carefully remove the jars from the water using tongs.

-Step 4: Allowing the Sauce to Set and seal
+Step 4: Allow the sauce to set and seal

 turn the jar